Our Attendance Cup

 Congratulations to Blake class ( Yr 2 Mr Odam) who achieved the best attendance for Autumn term 2017.
 They celebrated with an afternoon of their own chosen activities.
 Blake class made a tremendous effort in the second half of term to come from behind and beat 2 KS2 classes who had been in the running for most of the term.
 These classes are determined to do well in the Spring!

 Every School Day Counts.

-Congratulations to all of our 100% Attendance winners for the Summer term:
+Congratulations to all of our 100% Attendance winners for the Autumn term:

 What is Good Attendance?

 Why should I arrive on time for school?